a327ex/emoji-merge/README.md

 end
 ```

 This is similarly a ghost collider, except that in its update function it checks for collisions with `main.pointer`.
-As mentioned before, we start the physics world with both `'world'` and `'collider'` callback types, which means that whenever collisions/triggers happen, they'll fill up both `main`'s and every collider's `.collision_enter/exit` and `.trigger_enter/exit` with the collisions/triggers that happened on that frame.
-So all emoji button's update function is first checking to see if `main.pointer` has entered a trigger with this button (and it's a trigger instead of a collision because they're both ghosts, and ghosts physically ignore each other, remember that this was set above with `main:physics_world_disable_collision_between`), and if it has, then play a hover sound + do a small boing.
+As mentioned before, we start the physics world with both `'world'` and `'collider'` callback types, which means that whenever collisions/triggers happen, they'll fill up both `main`'s and every collider's `.collision_enter/exit` and `.trigger_enter/exit` tables with the collisions/triggers that happened on that frame.

+So emoji button's update function is first checking to see if `main.pointer` has entered a trigger with this button (and it's a trigger instead of a collision because they're both ghosts, and ghosts physically ignore each other, remember that this was set above with `main:physics_world_disable_collision_between`), and if it has, then play a hover sound + does a small boing.

 It's also then checking if there's an active trigger with `main.pointer` and if left click was pressed, and if it was, then do a bigger boing and call `self.action`, which is a function that is passed in when an `emoji_button` object is created that will do whatever it is that this button is supposed to do.
 And that's about it.

-Oh, yea, there's also a `collider_set_awake(true)` call there, because this is a physics object that is not affected by any forces and is just there to be a button, it will go to sleep by default and when that happens it won't trigger collision events.
+Oh, yea, there's also a `collider_set_awake(true)` call there, since because this is a physics object that is not affected by any forces and is just there to be a button, it will go to sleep by default and when that happens it won't trigger collision events.
 So the `collider_set_awake(true)` call every frame is there to make sure it doesn't sleep.
 This should have been a `collider_set_sleeping_allowed(false)` on the constructor, but in the end it's the same thing.

 Now back to our `init` function, first these are defined: